Playing Divide-and-Choose Given Uncertain Preferences: Diversification: Why and how

+\ipnc{.8}{T351}{ Optimal divisions as a function of the variance $s$ of the chooser's value for each good.
+This is the same setup as in Figure \ref{figManyGoodsDivided}, but instead of chooser values being drawn from $\nrm{10, 1}$, they are drawn from $\nrm{10, s}$, for $s$ starting at one and approaching zero.
+Thus the first (dark blue) bars are the same division as before.}

-Although the first five goods are diversified, the ones the divider values more tilt more toward pile 1 than the ones the divider values less.
+Although the first five goods are diversified in this example, the ones the divider values more tilt more toward pile 1 than do the ones the divider values less.
 This suggests an intuitive rule by which the divider could be guided in constructing his optimal division.
 Recall that, in the absence of uncertainty, the fraction $p_i$ of good $i$ placed in pile 1 is monotonically increasing in the critical ratio of good $i$.\footnote{Indeed, that fraction is zero or one, except for a single good intended to keep the piles even in value to the chooser.} Does this monotonicity result survive in the presence of uncertainty?

 While it seems intuitive that prioritization by critical ratios would carry over to the uncertainty case, it will not if the priors have different variances.
 Even if a good has a very large or very small critical ratio, its variance may be so large to make it too risky to place it mostly in one pile.
 Thus, when variances differ among goods, monotone divisions may be suboptimal.
-Surprisingly, we observe that this may happen even with normal priors with \emph{identical} variances.
+Surprisingly, we observe that monotonicity may be lost even when goods have normal priors with \emph{identical} variances.

 \ipnc{.8}{T118}{ An instance with three goods where, despite all prior variances being the same, the $p_i$ are not monotone in the critical ratios.
-Here $g^D_1 = 1$, $g^D_2 = 2$, $g^D_3 = 3$, and corresponding chooser priors are $\mathcal{G}^C_1 = \nrm{100, 5}$, $\mathcal{G}^C_2 = \nrm{198, 5}$, $\mathcal{G}^C_3 = \nrm{100, 5}$.
+Here $g^D_1 = 1$, $g^D_2 = 2$, $g^D_3 = 3$, and corresponding chooser priors are $\overline{\mathcal{G}}^C_1 = \nrm{100, 25}$, $\overline{\mathcal{G}}^C_2 = \nrm{198, 25}$, $\overline{\mathcal{G}}^C_3 = \nrm{100, 25}$.
 The optimal value of $P$ is 0.005.}